alexmartyniuk/kafka-cli/README.md

 You need at least 4096 MB available for Docker to run Kafka.
 Change this in Advanced Settings of Docker Desktop.

 ## Step 2 Run Kafka
-In the folder run from command line:
+Checkout the repository to some folder and run from command line in the root:
 ```sh
 docker-compose up -d
 ```